 Southfield Middle School Curriculum & Enrichment Classes

 The Language Arts program in the middle school is predicated on the skills of reading, writing, listening and speaking.
-The love of reading is encouraged in numerous ways, including literature circles, exposure to varying genres, and Reading Workshop activities.
+The love of reading is encouraged in numerous ways, including literature circles, exposure to varying genres, and book clubs.
 All children practice writing in various forms through journaling and creative and expository essays.
 Language Arts classes for fifth and sixth-grade students are double blocked to allow maximum development of essential skills.
-Seventh and eighth-grade students participate in a nine-week novel study in addition to their regular English classes.
+Seventh and eighth-grade students participate in a nine-week Writing Intensive in addition to their regular English classes.

 The mathematics departments at Southfield believes in building a grounded, comprehensive mathematical framework that allows students to train the mind to think logically and critically.
 Southfield’s mathematics program emphasizes problem-solving and develops critical thinking through the frequent practice of basic skills and understanding and communicating mathematical thinking and strategies.
 A range of courses is offered to meet the needs of all students.
 Gifted math students can begin to accelerate their mathematics as early as sixth grade through Accelerated Curricular Experience (ACE) where ACE students may earn Algebra I and Geometry high school credits.
 Most students have the opportunity to gain high school credit in Algebra I in the eighth grade.
 Southfield’s middle school math program ensures students are learning and absorbing the critical information they need to succeed in both high school and college mathematics.

 The Social Studies program encourages research and critical thinking skills in cultural, historical and geographical contexts.
 Students learn not only the facts, vocabulary and circumstances of these areas, but they are also expected to apply their knowledge to increasingly complex and interconnected local, national and international events.
 All students apply their knowledge when participating in the biannual Social Studies Fair.